Manichaeism: Prayers

 From Manichaean sources, Manichaeans observed daily prayers: four for the hearers or seven for the elect.
 The sources differ about the exact time of prayer.
 The Fihrist by al-Nadim appoints them afternoon, mid-afternoon, just after sunset, and at nightfall.
 Al-Biruni places the prayers at dawn, sunrise, noon, and dusk.
 The elect additionally prayed at mid-afternoon, half an hour after nightfall, and midnight.
 Al-Nadim's account of daily prayers is probably adjusted to coincide with the public prayers for the Muslims, while Al-Biruni's report may reflect an older tradition unaffected by Islam.

-When Al-Nadim's account of daily prayers was the only detailed source available, there was a concern that Muslims only adopted these practices during the Abbasid Caliphate.
+When Al-Nadim's account of daily prayers was the only detailed source available, there was a concern that Manicheans only adopted these practices during the Abbasid Caliphate.
 However, it is clear that the Arabic text provided by Al-Nadim corresponds with the descriptions of Egyptian texts from the fourth century.

 Every prayer started with an ablution with water or, if water was not available, with other substances comparable to ablution in Islam, and consisted of several blessings to the apostles and spirits.
 The prayer consisted of prostrating oneself to the ground and rising again twelve times during every prayer.
 During the day, Manichaeans turned towards the Sun and during the night towards the Moon.
 If the Moon is not visible at night, they turned towards the north.

 Evident from Faustus of Mileve, Celestial bodies are not the subject of worship themselves but are "ships" carrying the light particles of the world to the supreme god, who cannot be seen, since he exists beyond time and space, and also the dwelling places for emanations of the supreme deity, such as Jesus the Splendour.
 According to the writings of Augustine of Hippo, ten prayers were performed, the first devoted to the Father of Greatness, and the following to lesser deities, spirits, and angels and finally towards the elect, to be freed from rebirth and pain and to attain peace in the realm of light.
 Comparably, in the Uyghur confession, four prayers are directed to the supreme God (Äzrua), the God of the Sun and the Moon, and fivefold God and the buddhas.